junxit/us-congress-bills-117/metadata.md

 - 2022-12-20 — Senate amendment proposed (on the floor): Amendment SA 6587 proposed by Senator Heinrich for Senator Manchin.
 - 2022-12-20 — Senate amendment submitted
 - 2022-12-20 — The committee substitute withdrawn by Unanimous Consent.
 (CR S9618)
+- 2022-12-21 — Held at the desk.
+- 2022-12-21 — Message on Senate action sent to the House.
+- 2022-12-21 — Received in the House.
+- 2022-12-21 — Rule H. Res.
+1529 passed House.
+- 2022-12-21 — Rules Committee Resolution H. Res.
+1529 Reported to House.
+Rule provides for consideration of H.R.
+9640 and S. 1942.
+Measure will be considered read.
+Bill is closed to amendments.
+Rule provides for one hour of debate on each measure.
+Also provides for a motion to recommit H.R.
+9640 and a motion to commit S. 1942.
+H. Res.
+693 and H. Res.
+1434 are adopted.
+Provides for the Majority Leader or a designee that the House suspend the rules as though under clause 1 of rule XV with respect to multile measures.
+- 2022-12-22 — Considered as unfinished business. (consideration: CR H10030-10031)
+- 2022-12-22 — Considered under the provisions of rule H. Res.
+1529. (consideration: CR H10002-10009)
+- 2022-12-22 — DEBATE - The House proceeded with one hour of debate on S. 1942.
+- 2022-12-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-12-22 — On passage Passed by the Yeas and Nays: 326 - 95 (Roll no. 540). (text: CR H10002-10006)
+- 2022-12-22 — POSTPONED PROCEEDINGS - At the conclusion of debate on S. 1942, the Chair put the question on passage and by voice vote, announced that the ayes had prevailed.
+Mr. Westerman demanded the yeas and nays and the Chair postponed further proceedings on passage until a time to be announced.
+- 2022-12-22 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 326 - 95 (Roll no. 540).
+- 2022-12-22 — Rule provides for consideration of H.R.
+9640 and S. 1942.
+Measure will be considered read.
+Bill is closed to amendments.
+Rule provides for one hour of debate on each measure.
+Also provides for a motion to recommit H.R.
+9640 and a motion to commit S. 1942.
+H. Res.
+693 and H. Res.
+1434 are adopted.
+Provides for the Majority Leader or a designee that the House suspend the rules as though under clause 1 of rule XV with respect to multile measures.
+- 2022-12-22 — The previous question was ordered pursuant to the rule.
+- 2022-12-28 — Presented to President.
+- 2022-12-28 — Presented to President.
+- 2023-01-05 — Became Public Law No: 117-339.
+- 2023-01-05 — Became Public Law No: 117-339.
+- 2023-01-05 — Signed by President.
+- 2023-01-05 — Signed by President.